ssavitski/aircraft-scheduling/README.md

 **src/utils** folder serves for different helper functions used throughout "Aircraft scheduling" components.
 Such functions/helpers like remove duplicate elements from array, remove specific element from array, repeated functions for store, etc.

-For all kind of files which can't be placed inside other directories but are used by Embed there is folder named Assets **src/assets**.
+For all kind of files which can't be placed inside other directories but are used by "Aircraft scheduling" app there is folder named Assets **src/assets**.
 Currently there are images.

 ## Project setup
 ```